 Services may also be involved in the contract and the Consumer Rights Act sets out how the different elements work together.
 Please see 'Mixed contracts' for more information.Back to top

-BEIS (which was known as the Department for Business, Innovation and Skills at the time) has produced more detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Digital Content - Guidance for Business.Back to top
+The Department for Business, Innovation and Skills (a predecessor of the Department for Business and Trade) produced detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Digital Content - Guidance for Business.Back to top

 In this update